syncfusion-content/fileformat-docs/File-Formats/DocIO/ASP-NET-Core.md

 documentation: UG
 ---

-# Create a Word document in ASP.NET Core
+# Create Word document in ASP.NET Core

 Syncfusion Essential DocIO is a [.NET Core Word library](https://www.syncfusion.com/word-framework/net-core/word-library) used to create, read, and edit **Word** documents programmatically without **Microsoft Word** or interop dependencies.
 Using this library, you can **create a Word document in ASP.NET Core**.